 Not Basho, perhaps, but something in me had moved a little and my life was better for it.

-Watch David Rome’s Tricycle Retreat, “Focusing for Meditators: Accessing the Wisdom of the Felt Sense.”
+Watch David Rome’s Dharma Talk, “Focusing for Meditators: Accessing the Wisdom of the Felt Sense.”

 Thank you for subscribing to Tricycle!
 As a nonprofit, we depend on readers like you to keep Buddhist teachings and practices widely available.